FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/obs_bucket.html.markdown

 * `storage_class` - (Optional) Specifies the storage class of the bucket.
 OBS provides three storage classes: "STANDARD", "WARM" (Infrequent Access) and "COLD" (Archive).
 Defaults to `STANDARD`.

 * `acl` - (Optional) Specifies the ACL policy for a bucket.
 The predefined common policies are as follows: "private", "public-read", "public-read-write" and "log-delivery-write".
 Defaults to `private`.

-* `tags` - (Optional) A mapping of tags to assign to the bucket.
-Each tag is represented by one key-value pair.

 * `versioning` - (Optional) Whether enable versioning.
 Once you version-enable a bucket, it can never return to an unversioned state.
   You can, however, suspend versioning on that bucket.